 The Fourth of July is upon us.
-One of the most incredible experiences is the countless fireworks shows around the country all weekend long.
+One of the most incredible experiences is the countless fireworks shows around the country all weekend.
 But what if you want to capture those moments?
 Tap or click here for seven photography myths you should stop believing.

-Fireworks aren’t the easiest thing to photograph, especially if you consider the conditions.
+Fireworks aren’t the easiest thing to photograph, especially considering the conditions.
 Firework displays occur at night, which means decreased lighting (which isn’t ideal for photographs).
 Fireworks are also constantly moving and reappearing, which can cause issues.

 If you want to take great photos of the next firework celebration, let us walk you through the best settings and situations, whether you are an iPhone or an Android user.